• Skip to main content

 Instructions

-Step 1 - This salad essentially has 3 components to cook (the egg, prosciutto and asparagus) before putting it all together.
+This salad essentially has 3 components to cook (the egg, prosciutto and asparagus) before putting it all together.
 The process and time for cooking each component can overlap a bit as you go.
-Start by preheating the oven to 400° for the prosciutto.
-Cook your hard boiled eggs.

-For Perfect Hard Boiled Eggs - Place eggs in a pot covering them with cold water by about an inch.
+• For Perfect Hard Boiled Eggs - Place eggs in a pot covering them with cold water by about an inch.
 Bring to a boil over high heat.
 Right when they reach a boil, turn the heat off and cover.
 Let them sit in the hot water for 17 minutes, set a timer!
 Run under cold water, crack, peel and slice each egg into 6 or 8 wedges.

 Step 2 - Lay your prosciutto slices on a baking sheet pan lined with parchment paper and bake for 10 to 12 minutes.
 They will crispy up as they cool.

-Step 4 - Make the Lemon Herb Salad Dressing.
-Combine all ingredients in a jar with a lid and shake well.
-You may not need all the dressing for this salad.
 You can store extra in the fridge for a month or more and use on any salad.
 Let it come to room temperature before using since the olive oil can solidify.

 Step 5 - Assemble your salad on a large platter, starting with a bed of greens and then layering on the asparagus, goat cheese, egg, red onion, avocado and crispy prosciutto broken into pieces.
-You can do layers of each ingredients to distribute everything evenly.
-Drizzle with dressing and toss gently if you like.

-Tips
+Chef Tips

 • Meal Prep - This salad is great for meal prep, IF you keep all your components stored separately.
 That means, make up a batch of hard boiled eggs, blanch your asparagus, bake the crispy prosciutto, and make the dressing and store them all in separate containers in the fridge.
 With all this ready, it's quick and easy to throw a salad together for lunches all week.

 • Substitutes - Remember, salads are versatile so feel free to tailor this recipe to your family!
 Bacon can be substituted for the crispy prosciutto or left off for a vegetarian salad.
 The onion is certainly optional and fresh chives could be used.
 A lot of people don't like goat cheese, feta or Parmesan cheese can be used in its place.
-And if you missed asparagus season, blanched green beans would be delicious too!
+And if you missed asparagus season, blanched green beans in the summer would be delicious too!
 Any store-bought vinaigrette dressing is also fine!

 • Hard Boil Extra Eggs - When going through the trouble to hard boil 2 eggs for this salad, meal prepping a few extra for the week is always a good idea!
 Eat them for a snack with salad and pepper, make Egg Salad, or add them to Salmon Avocado Bagels or a Chopped Dinner Salad for an easy weeknight dinner!

 • Lemon Herb Salad Dressing - The dressing for this salad is a very basic vinaigrette that can be used for any salad.
-It's an easy, just-shake-it-in-a-jar gluten free dressing for salad that you can always have made in the fridge!
+It's an easy, just-shake-it-in-a-jar vinaigrette gluten free dressing for salad that you can always have made in the fridge!
 Homemade vinaigrette keeps in the fridge for a month or more, so it's as easy as store-bought without the preservatives.
 You can substitute vinegar for the lemon juice (red wine, white wine or balsamic are great options).
 Add a quick salad to any weeknight dinner!

 More Recipes for Spring!

-• Garden Fresh Asparagus Soup
+Spring Asparagus Soup

-• Chopped Dinner Salad with Roasted Potatoes
+Chopped Dinner Salad with Roasted Potatoes

 Spring Asparagus Salad with Crispy Prosciutto